programmist/react-course-1/week-5/README.md

 There are a couple of things worth noting about the `map` function.
 First, `map` always returns a new array (It doesn't change the original).
 Even if you created a map function that didn't make any changes to the returned elements, the array that is returned is still a copy of the original.
 The second (probably obvious) thing to note is that the array returned by `map` will always be the same size as the original.
 Every element in the original array maps to an analog in the second array.

 #### 1. Rendering Lists
-In React, the idiomatic way of rendering arrays of things is to the Array `map` function.
+In React, the idiomatic way of rendering arrays of things is to use the Array `map` function.
 For instance, using the `users` array from the previous section, we could create a list of links to github profiles.

 ```jsx
 function Users({users}) {